nicarq/sovereign-sdk/examples/demo-rollup/stf/README.md

 `ApplyBatchHooks`, which has the following methods:

 1. `begin_batch_hook `Invoked at the beginning of the `apply_blob` function, before the blob is deserialized into a group of transactions.
 This is a good time to ensure that the sequencer is properly bonded.
 2. `end_batch_hook` invoked at the end of the `apply_blob` function.
-This is a good place to reward sequencers.

 To use the `StfBlueprint`, the runtime needs to provide implementation of these hooks which specifies what needs to happen at each of these four stages.

-In this demo, we only rely on two modules which need access to the hooks - `sov-accounts` and `sequencer-registry`.
+In this demo, we only rely on a single modules which need access to the hooks - `sov-accounts`.

-The `sequencer-registry` implements `ApplyBatchHooks` since it is responsible for managing the sequencer bond.

 The implementation for `MyRuntime` is straightforward because we can leverage the existing hooks provided by `sov-accounts` and `sequencer-registry` and reuse them in our implementation.